Human Rights Policy

 (Excerpts from the Recruit Group Code of Ethics)

-The Sustainability Team collects information concerning global human rights themes and considers future activities to be conducted by the Sustainability Group through participation in stakeholder dialogues, international conferences and human rights workshops.
+The Department in charge of Sustainability collects information concerning global human rights themes and considers future activities to be conducted through participation in stakeholder dialogues, international conferences and human rights workshops.

-In fiscal 2017, the Sustainability Group participated in a human rights workshop organized by Business for Social Responsibility (BSR), and was informed of the most recent human rights problems as well as the countermeasures that companies can take against such problems (BSR is a non-profit global organization with a network consisting of more than 250 companies and partners, and aims at building a fair and sustainable world.
-Recruit Group is a member of BSR).
+*1 BSR is a non-profit global organization with a network consisting of more than 250 companies and partners, and aims at building a fair and sustainable world.
+Recruit Holdings is a member of BSR.